prampec/IotWebConf/README.md

   - WiFiManager does not do validation.
 IotWebConf allow you to validate your property changes made in the config portal.
   - With WiFiManager you cannot use both startup and on-demand configuration.
 With IotWebConf the config portal remains available via the connected local WiFi.
   - IotWebConf is fitted for more advanced users.
 You can keep control of the web server setup, configuration item input field behavior, and validation.

+## TODO
+  - We might want to add a "verify password" field.
+  - Firmware update ask for password when connected in AP mode.

 ## Credits
 Although IotWebConf started without being influenced by any other solutions, in the final code you can find some segments borrowed from the WiFiManager library.